ivan-ngchakming/Facial-Recognition-Database-Management-System/README.md

 Facial Recognition Database Management System (FRDMS) is a facial recognition system made for everyone.

-Powered by python, dlib and react, and packaged into a single executable that can be used by anyone with zero dependencies required.
+Powered by python and react, and packaged into a single executable that can be used by anyone with zero dependencies required.

 ![Demo](./docs/demo.gif)